 Note: This activity is available at a total of 16 tracks nationwide, including Las Vegas and Daytona.

 63 – Race against the clock with a scavenger game

 Nothing says fun like a little friendly competition, right?
 Forget about Segway and walking tours for the minute — for an interactive, high-speed, on-foot adventure that takes you to the city’s main haunts as well as some lesser-known locales, a scavenger hunt is the way to go.

 Operated conveniently from your phone and costing anywhere between $10 and $30 (give or take), these riddle-solving activities are operated by a range of companies that service different areas of the city (like Uptown or Fourth Ward), including zombie-themed hunts and photo challenges!

 64 – Spend the day around Lake Norman

 Only 20 short miles north of Charlotte, Lake Norman is a tranquil oasis and a welcomed change of pace from the hectic inner-city lifestyle.

 Along its calm waters, go fishing, sailing, stand-up paddleboarding, or rent your own boat for a day; around its shores, take a hike, or check out the quaint towns of Cornelius, Davidson, and Huntersville, each home to family-run shops and restaurants and a handful of microbreweries.

-56 – Catch a show at the Visulite Theatre
+65 – Catch a live show

 With its commanding history as a little-known local gem and diverse selection of performances, from stand-up comedy to Neil Young and Beatles tribute shows, to touring Broadway productions and burlesque, the historic Visulite Theatre is a must for any traveling entertainment buff.